DanNduati/Final-year-project/README.md

-# Development of a MindSphere industrial IoT application; Case study: Elevator
+# Development of a MindSphere industrial IoT application
+# Case study: Elevator